Directors’ WarRoom

 The route into Directors’ WarRoom is deliberate.

-The first step is a Private Strategic Conversation to establish relevance, readiness and alignment.
+The first step is a Private Strategic Conversation to establish relevance, readiness, altitude and alignment.

-From there, it becomes clearer whether the WarRoom is the right environment, or whether another form of structural work would serve the leader and organisation better.
+From there, it becomes clearer whether Directors’ WarRoom is the right environment, or whether another form of structural work would better serve the leader, board and organisation.

 Moe Nawaz does not work with companies involved in industries such as gambling, tobacco, alcohol, or any other activities that conflict with his core values and ethical principles.